 Please navigate to Data menu and select Edit Relationships.. option from Menu as shown below

 Once you select Edit Relationships.. option, a new Relationships window is opened.
 Please select the Relationship you want to remove and Click Remove button.
 In this example we have only one relationship between Dept ID and Id so, we selected it and removed.

-Next, One more warning message which we seen before.
-Once you click OK button, Tiny URL link will be remove besides the Id column as shown below
+Next, One more warning message which we have seen before.
+Once you click OK button, Tiny URL link will be removed besides the Id column as shown below

 That’s it, We successfully removed the relationship required for Tableau Data Blending